AlperTunga19/Model_Showing/README.md

 # Model_Showing

-show the model by .obj file
+showes the model on Windows window